mcvm-launcher/mcvm/docs/docs/plugins/development/format.md

 - `hooks`: A map of hook IDs to hook handlers.
 Will be described more in the hooks section.
 - `subcommands`: A map of custom subcommands to a short description of what they do
 - `dependencies`: A list of plugin IDs that this plugin depends on to work
+- `install_message`: A warning message to display when this plugin is installed.
+Often this is for mentioning dependencies like Python or NodeJS that the user needs to install.
 - `protocol_version`: The version of the hook protocol that this plugin uses
 - `raw_transfer`: Whether to call the hooks without any base64 encoding.
 This makes creating plugin programs easier, but can open up your plugin to vulnerabilities or bugs if unescaped data is sent to the hook.